telerik/ajax-docs/api/server/Telerik.Web.UI/RadAjaxManager.md

 Telerik.Web.UI.RadAjaxManager is one of the two major controls of the Telerik RadAjax suite.
             The other one is Telerik.Web.UI.RadAjaxPanel .
 Telerik.Web.UI.RadAjaxManager allows
             developers rapidly develop powerful and complex AJAX solutions.
+            You can find information on the server API of RadAjaxManager at https://docs.telerik.com/devtools/aspnet-ajax/controls/ajaxmanager/server-side-programming/properties Server-Side Programming Overview.

 ## Inheritance Hierarchy